rust-lang/reference/src/behavior-considered-undefined.md

   All this also applies when values of these types are passed in a (nested) field of a compound type, but not behind pointer indirections.
 * Mutating immutable data.
-All data inside a [`const`] item is immutable.
-Moreover, all data reached through a shared reference or data owned by an immutable binding is immutable, unless that data is contained within an [`UnsafeCell<U>`].
+All bytes inside a [`const`] item are immutable.
+  Moreover, the bytes of a value pointed to by a shared reference, or bytes owned by an immutable binding are immutable, unless those bytes are part of an [`UnsafeCell<U>`].
+  Immutability also affects bytes which are not reachable from safe code, such as padding; it also affects uninitialized bytes.

+  A mutation is any write of more than 0 bytes which overlaps with any of the relevant bytes.
+  Writes which do not modify the byte contents (i.e. writes of a byte's value to that byte) are still mutations.
 * Invoking undefined behavior via compiler intrinsics.
 * Executing code compiled with platform features that the current platform does not support (see [`target_feature`]), *except* if the platform explicitly documents this to be safe.